liz3/ledit/README.md

 cmake --build . --config Release
 ```

 ## Structure
 ```
-main.cc - main rendering logic and keyboard callbacks. state.h - logic for controlling and state point. cursor.h - this is the most important file besides main, it manages the text state, what to render and where. and implements all logic components for manipulation.
+- src/main.cc: main rendering logic and keyboard callbacks.
+- src/state.h: logic for controlling and state point.
+- src/cursor.h: this is the most important file besides main, it manages the text state, what to render and where. and implements all logic components for manipulation.
-- shader.h - manages shader loading.
+- src/shader.h: manages shader loading.
-- font_atlas.h - font atlas and width calculation.
+- src/font_atlas.h: font atlas and width calculation.
-- shaders.h, inlined shaders.
+- src/shaders.h: inlined shaders.
-- fira_code.h - inlined version of the fira code font.
-- highlighting.h - simple highlighting engine
+- src/highlighting.h: simple highlighting engine.
-- languages.h - contains language profiles for auto complete
+- src/languages.h: contains modes for certain languages for highlighting.
+- src/provider.h: This contains the config parser and providers for folder autocomplete and other related things.
+- src/selection.h: Small structure to keep track of selection state.
+- src/la.(cc/h): Vectors implementation for coords and RGBA colors.
-- third-party - ledit dependencies
+- third-party: ledit dependencies
 ```
+There are more but these are self explaining.
 ## Config
 ledit can have a config in your home directory `~/.ledit/config.json`.
 The following values can be set(without the comments)